oxsecurity/megalinter/docs/descriptors/scala_scalafix.md

     The scala compiler options used to compile this --classpath, for example -Ywarn-unused-import

-  --scala-version String (default: "2.13.5")
+  --scala-version ScalaVersion (default: "2.13.6")
-    The Scala compiler version that was used to compile this project.
+    The major or binary Scala version that the provided files are targeting, or the full version that was used to compile them when a classpath is provided.

 Tab completions: